PraveenSahu6341/CricScore-Sheet/README.md

-# Cicket Match Simulation Project
+# CricScore - Cicket Match Simulation Project

 This project is a cricket match simulation program implemented in C. The program allows users to experience the thrill of a cricket match by simulating the game between two teams.
 It provides a user-friendly interface where users can input details of the teams, such as player names and roles.